DoGByTe-ZN/infosec-resources4all/README.md

 -The resources shared below have personally benefited me greatly in persuing a career within the IT Security & Information Security job sectors.

--The content essentially covers [Blue Team] & [Red Team] information, as it is imperataive that one understands both sides of the war zone before engaging the target.
+-The content essentially covers [Blue Team] & [Red Team] information, as it is imperative that one understands both sides of the war zone before engaging the target.

 # [Table of Contents]